Khrushchev thaw: International relations

-Social, cultural and economic reforms
+Social, cultural, and economic reforms

-Khrushchev's Thaw caused unprecedented social, cultural and economic transformations in the Soviet Union.
+Khrushchev's thaw caused unprecedented social, cultural and economic transformations in the Soviet Union.
 The 60s generation actually started in the 1950s, with their uncensored poetry, songs and books publications.

 The 6th World Festival of Youth and Students had opened many eyes and ears in the Soviet Union.
 Many new social trends stemmed from that festival.
 Many Russian women became involved in love affairs with men visiting from all over the world, what resulted in the so-called "inter-baby boom" in Moscow and Leningrad.
 The festival also brought new styles and fashions that caused further spread of youth subculture called "stilyagi".
 The festival also "revolutionized" the underground currency trade and boosted the black market.

 Emergence of such popular stars as Bulat Okudzhava, Edita Piekha, Yevgeny Yevtushenko, Bella Akhmadulina, and the superstar Vladimir Vysotsky had changed the popular culture forever in the USSR.
 Their poetry and songs broadened the public consciousness of the Soviet people and pushed guitars and tape recorders to masses, so the Soviet people became exposed to independent channels of information and public mentality was eventually updated in many ways.

-Khrushchev finally liberated millions of peasants; by his order the Soviet government gave them identifications, passports, and thus allowed them to move out of poor villages to big cities.
+Khrushchev urbanized millions living in previously-rural peasant communities across the USSR; by his order, the Soviet government gave them identifications, passports, and thus allowed them to move out of poor villages to big cities.
 Massive housing construction, known as khrushchevkas, were undertaken during the 1950s and 1960s.
 Millions of cheap and basic residential blocks of low-end flats were built all over the Soviet Union to accommodate the largest migration ever in the Soviet history, when masses of landless peasants moved to Soviet cities.
 The move caused a dramatic change of the demographic picture in the USSR, and eventually finalized the decay of peasantry in Russia.

 Economic reforms were contemplated by Alexei Kosygin, who was chairman of the USSR State Planning Committee in 1959 and then a full member of the Presidium (also known as Politburo after 1966) in 1960.